 On March 6, 2007, Rossvyaznadzor, a governmental body that reports to the Ministry of Information Technologies and Communications of the Russian Federation, warned EDN Sovintel LLC ("Sovintel") that it should remedy certain alleged violations in traffic routing.
 The allegation followed an inspection by Rossvyaznadzor of an independent operator, OAO Arctel ("Arctel").
 Rossvyaznadzor believes that Sovintel inappropriately converted telephone traffic of Arctel into IP-telephone traffic and then incorrectly routed this traffic abroad.
 Sovintel carried out a full analysis of the routing of these calls.
-Following Sovintel's review, the Company notified Rossvyaznadzor that the Company believes that Sovintel has not violated its licenses.
-Sovintel filed a lawsuit against Rossvyaznadzor and on May 17, 2007, the court turned down Sovintel's lawsuit for procedural reasons that the license in question had been annulled and that there were no grounds for dispute.
+Following Sovintel's review, we notified Rossvyaznadzor that we believe that we have not violated our licenses.
+Sovintel filed a lawsuit against Rossvyaznadzor and on May 17, 2007 the court turned down Sovintel's lawsuit for procedural reasons because the license in question had been annulled and that there were no grounds for dispute.
 On May 29, 2007, Sovintel appealed this court decision and on June 26, 2007, Sovintel withdrew its appeal.
-On June 29, 2007, the court accepted Sovintel's withdrawal of the appeal and the case is now closed.
-We no longer use the license in question.
+On June 29, 2007, the court accepted Sovintel's withdrawal of the appeal and revoked the decision of the first instance court.
+The term for last appeal will expire on November 29, 2007.
+Currently, we do not consider an unfavorable outcome probable for this claim.